idoodler/MMM-Loxone/README.md

 MMM-Loxone connects to your Loxone Miniserver and lets it communicate to your MagicMirror².

-This module **doesn't have its own visualisation**, but it exposes information like the room temperature and other states other modules can and will use.

 ## Disclaimer
 This package has been written for the Raspberry Pi and has only be tester on the Raspberry Pi please report any incompatibilities.